T2COM Best Squad Competition

-Team 3, comprised of U.S. Army Soldiers assigned to the U.S. Army Maneuver Support Center of Excellence, completed an obstacle course and a squad litter carry during the U.S. Army Transformation and Training Command (T2COM) Best Squad Competition at Fort Polk Louisiana, May 5, 2026.
-This competition shows the drive of T2COM Soldiers and demonstrates their mental toughness, physical fitness, and desire to win in any environment.
+Team 3, comprised of U.S. Army Soldiers assigned to the U.S. Army Maneuver Support Center of Excellence, cross the finish line after completing a squad litter carry during the U.S. Army Transformation and Training Command (T2COM) Best Squad Competition at Fort Polk Louisiana, May 5, 2026.
+This competition shows the drive of T2COM Soldiers and shows their mental toughness, physical fitness, and desire to win in any environment.
 (U.S. Army photo by Cpl.
 Jesse Gonzales)

 |Date Taken: